rbagd/dynfactoR/README.md

+This repository is deprecated in favor of [dfms](https://github.com/SebKrantz/dfms), a vastly improved version of whatever you can find here.

+---

 This is a public repository for `dynfactoR`, a package for `R` which facilitates estimation of dynamic factor models.

 Current implementation of main `dfm` function supports vector auto-regressive type dynamics for factors, missing observations and some statistical identification restrictions.
 A dynamic factor model estimation will typically return 3 estimates, namely principal component estimator, a two-step estimator as well as quasi-maximum likelihood (QML) estimator.
 The two latter estimators are based on Kalman filtering and QML estimator is a particular case of EM-algorithm.